How Home Equity Loans Work

 As you pay down your mortgage, make improvements, or your property value increases, you build equity in your home.
 Equity is the difference between what you owe on your home and how much your home is worth, and lenders offer several different home equity options that can help you get the cash you need.
 These loans can be used for all sorts of things, including home renovations, debt consolidation, and emergencies.

 What Is a Home Equity Loan?

-What Types of Home Equity Loans Are There?
+What Types of Home Equity Options Are There?